-This salad is brimming with new fall produce for a deliciously fun cold weather comfort salad.
-Spice roasted butternut squash, ripe pears, buttery pecans, salty blue cheese, thick dried cherries, and juicy pomegranate seeds mingle together in an easy Maple-Cider vinaigrette.
+This salad is bursting with new fall produce for a deliciously fun cold weather comfort salad.
+Spice roasted butternut squash, juicy pears, buttery pecans, salty blue cheese, dried cherries, and pomegranate seeds mingle together in an easy Maple-Cider vinaigrette.

 Choose ripe Comice or Anjou pears for this salad.
 For a variation on pear slicing, set the pear on its side and make thin slices all the way down to the root, leaving off the root so the pear has an even base to balance on.
 Turn it back up, place it in the center of the salad, then fan the slices slightly apart from one another until it looks like edible art.